JJHelen/PIMinfo-Powershell/README.md

 It is also possible to maintain Roles with powershell..
 But maybe more about that later.

-31.05.2022 Added collection of Azure RoleSettings information (still work to do to get actua settings out) and updated Azure picture.
+31.05.2022 Added collection of Azure RoleSettings information (still work to do to get actual settings out) and updated Azure picture.
+03.06.2022 Updated Pictures and .ps1 files (updated RoleSettings info pickup and added AD objectinfo).
+And I did found out that RoledefinitionID is not allways same as BuiltInRBAC Id (in some cases yes it is, but at least older PIM configurations - do not trust that)